chenxuhao/GraphMiner/README.md

     $ ./tc_omp_base ../inputs/citeseer/graph

+You can find the corret output in the README of each benchmark [see here for triangle](https://github.com/chenxuhao/GraphMiner/blob/master/src/triangle/README.md).

 To control the number of threads, set the following environment variable:

     $ export OMP_NUM_THREADS=[ number of cores in system ]